stonepros/stone/doc/releases/dumpling.rst

 fixes a problem when upgrading directly from v0.56.x Bobtail to v0.67.x Dumpling (without stopping at v0.61.x Cuttlefish along the way).
-It also fixes a problem with the CLI parsing of the CEPH_ARGS environment variable, high CPU utilization by the ceph-osd daemons, and cleans up the radosgw shutdown sequence.
+It also fixes a problem with the CLI parsing of the CEPH_ARGS environment variable, high CPU utilization by the stone-osd daemons, and cleans up the radosgw shutdown sequence.

 Notable Changes
 ---------------

 * objecter: resend linger requests when cluster goes from full to non-full
-* ceph: parse CEPH_ARGS environment variable
+* stone: parse CEPH_ARGS environment variable
 * librados: fix small memory leak
 * osd: remove old log objects on upgrade (fixes bobtail -> dumpling jump)
 * osd: disable PGLog::check() via config option (fixes CPU burn)